-C) Distribution of share premium and reserves of SegurCaixa Adeslas S.A. de Seguros y Reaseguros total of 92,761 thousand euros.
-The Parent Company considered recording part of the received amount as a reduction in the net book value of the share in SegurCaixa Adeslas (89,855 thousand euros), bearing in mind that part of the balance received relates to own funds included in the acquisition cost.
+DISTRIBUTION OF SHARE PREMIUM AND RESERVES OF SEGURCAIXA ADESLAS S.A.
+DE SEGUROS Y REASEGUROS for an amount of 185,984 miles de euros.
+As a result of this distribution, and bearing in mind that the share in said company is 49.92%, VidaCaixa received a total of 92,761 thousand euros.
+The Parent Company considered recording part of the received amount as a reduction in the net book value of the share in SegurCaixa Adeslas (89,855 thousand euros), bearing in mind that part of the balance received related to own funds included in the acquisition cost.

-On 27 July 2017, SegurCaixa Adeslas S.A. de Seguros y Reaseguros (hereinafter, "SegurCaixa Adeslas") proceeded to distribute a share premium and reserves for an amount of 185,984 miles de euros.
-As a result of this distribution, and bearing in mind that the share in said company is 49.92%, VidaCaixa received a
+On 27 July 2017, SegurCaixa Adeslas S.A. de Seguros y Reaseguros (hereinafter, "SegurCaixa Adeslas") proceeded to distribute a share premium and reserves